 Whether you’re travelling north, south, abroad or staying put – Pride Season is fast approaching and it’s best to be prepared!
-As you plan celebrations, there are some steps that you can take to be mindful of your health in the lead up to and during a big season of partying.
+As you plan celebrations, there are some steps that you can take to be mindful of you and your communities' health in the lead up to and during a big season of Pride.

 Whether your hookups are planned or spontaneous, it’s always best to be prepared.